vlain1337/deo/README.md

-* Deobfuscated PHP Shell Bunker *
+Deobfuscated PHP Shell Bunker
+Educational & Security Research Purpose!!

-not all shells are 100% deofuscated and any error code, blank, etc. fix it by your self
+not all shells are 100% deofuscated and any error or error code, blank, etc. fix it by your self